 Labor usually starts within 2 weeks of (before or after) the estimated date of delivery.
 Exactly what causes labor to start is unknown.
 Toward the end of pregnancy (after 36 weeks), a doctor examines the cervix to try to predict when labor will start.

 On average, labor lasts 12 to 18 hours in a woman’s first pregnancy and tends to be shorter, averaging 6 to 8 hours, in subsequent pregnancies.
+Standing and walking during the first stage of labor can shorten it by more than 1 hour.

 Stages of Labor